 Electronic Theses and Dissertations (ETD) have replaced printed theses and dissertations for most Rutgers graduate programs and are available through RUcore.
 Beginning with October 2007 degree date submissions, dissertations and theses that represent a terminal degree from the Graduate School--New Brunswick are submitted in online form only.
-Other graduate schools, including the Graduate School--Newark, the Camden Graduate School, the Edward J. Bloustein School of Planning and Public Policy, the Graduate School of Applied and Professional Psychology, and the Graduate School of Education, are participating in the program as well.
+Other graduate schools, including the Graduate School--Rutgers University-Newark, the Camden Graduate School, the Edward J. Bloustein School of Planning and Public Policy, the Graduate School of Applied and Professional Psychology, and the Graduate School of Education, are participating in the program as well.
 The Mason Gross School of the Arts has made electronic submission optional.

 Access to an electronic dissertation or thesis will sometimes be delayed at the request of the author.
 The most common reasons are because they intend to publish the dissertation or because it supports a patent application.
 In these cases, a record with descriptive information and a full abstract will still be included in RUcore.